 What we are going to witness is a change in the skill set requirement.
 That means if we continue to rely on conventional education system, as many as two-thirds of children entering primary school today will not have the required skills to get a job, by the time they leave education.

 Special efforts need to be put to transform our education from standard traditional learning to experiential or active learning.

-Leading developed nations across the globe realise the significance of STEM based learning for kids in early years.
+Leading developed nations across the globe are realising the significance of STEM learning for kids in early years.
 They are considering early STEM education crucial for economic development and expect it to be a prime factor to lead the global competition going forward.

 United States has made STEM education as a part of their “Course for Success”.
 US believes that innovation of the nation, its prosperity and security depends on an effective and inclusive STEM education ecosystem.